mknap/Sector-Menu/notes.md

 # Notes

-I hvae never written an extension before, so a lot of the work here is slow going and I'm learning as I go.
+I have never written an extension before, so a lot of the work here is slow going and I'm learning as I go.
 (I have programmed before)
 ## ToDo for Sector menu
 - [x] [11-22](#getting-a-keybinding) Get a keybinding
 - [X] [11-23,11-24](#got-fullscreen)Get a full screen window